dotnet/docs/docs/core/install/linux-fedora.md

 - A ✔️ indicates that the version of Fedora or .NET is still supported.
 - A ❌ indicates that the version of Fedora or .NET isn't supported on that Fedora release.
-- When both a version of Fedora and a version of .NET have ✔️, that OS and .NET combination are supported.
+- When both a version of Fedora and a version of .NET have ✔️, that OS and .NET combination is supported.

 | Fedora               | .NET Core 2.1 | .NET Core 3.1 | .NET 5.0 |
 |----------------------|---------------|---------------|----------|